Roger Waters with bass pointing into light

 Waters' Defense

-Waters has consistently denied all accusations of antisemitism.
-He has cited his personal history — his father died in World War II fighting the Nazis — as evidence that the accusations are particularly offensive to him.
-Al Jazeera.
-He has stated that accusations against him amount to a “despicable smear campaign” orchestrated to silence his advocacy for Palestinian human rights.
-Euronews
+Waters has consistently denied all accusations of antisemitism, citing his father's death fighting Nazi Germany in World War II as evidence that the accusations are particularly offensive to him.
+He maintains that accusations against him amount to a "despicable smear campaign" orchestrated to silence his advocacy for Palestinian human rights.

 A Note on His Former Bandmates

-David Gilmour signed on to a statement — penned by his wife, lyricist Polly Samson — calling Waters “antisemitic to your rotten core,” and additionally characterizing him as “a Putin apologist and a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy, megalomaniac.”
-Variety.
-These are serious charges made by someone with close, decades-long personal knowledge of him.
+David Gilmour publicly endorsed a statement — penned by his wife, lyricist Polly Samson — calling Waters "antisemitic to your rotten core," and additionally characterizing him as "a Putin apologist and a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy, megalomaniac."
+These are serious charges from someone with decades of close personal knowledge.

 A Final Word on Speech, Criticism, and the Line That Actually Matters